Thirteen Ukrainians dead in pre-election clash with pro-Russia rebels

 Interim Prime Minister Arseny Yatseniuk said Kiev was ready to submit evidence of what he called Moscow's attempts "to escalate the conflict" to an emergency session of the U.N.
 Security Council, of which Russia is a permanent member.

-Moscow, for its part, accused Kiev of stepping up military operations in eastern Ukraine and of failing to implement measures aimed at ending the crisis.
+Moscow, for its part, accused Kiev on Thursday of stepping up military operations in eastern Ukraine and of failing to implement measures aimed at ending the crisis.

-NATO says Russia has amassed tens of thousands of troops across the border from eastern Ukraine.
+NATO has accused Russia of amassing tens of thousands of troops across the border from eastern Ukraine.

-On Thursday, Moscow announced it had moved some troops and military equipment from the Ukraine border area, but Yatseniuk dismissed it as a "bluff", and NATO's top military commander said Russia's forces in the region remained "very large".
+On Thursday, Moscow announced it had moved some troops and military equipment from the Ukraine border area but NATO's top military commander said Russia's forces in the region remained "very large" and Yatseniuk dismissed such reports as "bluff".

 Russia denies the legitimacy of the current Kiev government and has asserted its own right to intervene on behalf of Russian speakers outside Russia's borders.